LucasDelfino92/morrowindsharp/modlist.md

     - NPC **barenziah**
     - This ensures Tribunal Rebalance's changes to these NPCs aren't modified by Morrowind Anti-Cheese.

-The reason this has to be done before adjusting your load order is because these tools will reset the load order of the plugins you edit.

 ### ADJUSTING YOUR LOAD ORDER

 Before running the automated conflict resolution tools, we need to confirm your installed mods and plugins are in the right order.